techsemicolon/python-fabric-ec2-aws/README.md

 # Laravel Python Fabric

-Have you come accross a situation where you have multiple EC2 servers and you need to run commands on all of them.
-May be git pull or any other laravel commands.
+Run commands on multiple EC2 servers.
 This is a basic scaffolding for you.
-It is a a Fabric tasks runnner to execute commands from local to all remote EC2 Servers specified.
+It is a Fabric tasks runnner to execute commands from local machine(or bashin host) to all remote EC2 Servers specified.

 ## Pre-requisites :